 Can I file a tax extension for a trust or an estate?

 Yes.
 FileLater’s business tax extension product includes IRS extensions for estates, trusts, and other entity types.
 You will file the same extension form (IRS Tax Form 7004) as other businesses, but should indicate that your tax extension is for a trust, estate, or other entity.
 The FileLater system allows you to select your specific type of business entity as we help guide you through the online application process.

 How do I determine if I owe a tax payment when I file my business income tax extension?

-If you keep financial books for your company, you should be able to estimate your total taxes based on your net income multiplied by your current tax rate.
+If you keep financial books for your company, you should be able to estimate your total taxes based on your taxable income multiplied by your current tax rate.
 Many of our customers simply use their tax rate from last year.
 Don’t forget to subtract any estimated tax payments that you made during the year from your taxes due.

 Do I need to file a business income tax extension for my state, too?